 By law, Medicare is the PRIMARY Payer for retirees' medical and prescription drugs expenses.
 The District Medical Plan is the SECONDARY payer.
-To ensure timely payment from the Third Party Administrator and coordination of benefits via Medicare Crossover Program for the retirees, you must provide to the District copies of the Medicare ID card, "Medicare Determination Letter", and/or proof of Medicare premium payment when eligible.
+To ensure timely payment from the Third Party Administrator and coordination of benefits via Medicare Crossover Program for the retirees, you must provide to the District copies of the Medicare ID card, "Medicare Determination Letter" or "Medicare Award Letter", and/or proof of Medicare premium payment when eligible.